adri-standard/adri/CONTRIBUTING.md

 ### Before Reporting

 1. Check if the issue has already been reported
-2. Ensure you're using the latest version of ADRI Validator
+2. Ensure you're using the latest version of ADRI
 3. Verify the issue is reproducible

 ### How to Report